Multipath parsing in the brain: Dependency Parsing

 We update \citeauthor{buys2018neural} by encoding sequences not with an LSTM but with representations from the BigScience Large Open-science Open-access Multilingual Language Model \citep[BLOOM;][]{le-scao-etal-2022-language}, chosen based on its open-access status and training on both English and Chinese data.
 These BLOOM representations encode an entire initial substring up to and including a particular word (or subword token).
 A set~of~classifiers over these substring representations estimates the probability of each transition, word and arc~label.
 The classifiers correspond to the subscripted probabilities in the rightmost column of Table~\ref{tab:transitions}.

 We use the pre-trained BLOOM-560 model.
 Larger BLOOM models showed no significant increase in accuracy.
-This corroborates the work of \citet{oh2023does} and \citet{pasquiou2023information}, who correlate large language model encodings to human reading times and fMRI data, respectively, and find that smaller models provide an equal (or better) fit to the human data.
+This corroborates \citet{oh2023does} and \citet{pasquiou2023information}, who find that smaller~models provide an equal (or better) fit to human~data.

 Instead of fine-tuning the entire pre-trained BLOOM model on dependency parsing, we apply a Pfeiffer adapter after each layer \citep{pfeiffer2020AdapterHub}.
 This bottleneck~adapter introduces a new linear~layer which reduces the dimension from 1024 down to 64 and back up to 1024, for input into the next pre-trained BLOOM layer.
 The adapter approach enables parameter-efficient fine-tuning while preserving the original language modelling representations as much as possible in the generative parser.